Holiday pay and bonus dispute solicitors

 The entitlement to holiday pay is a statutory right under the Working Time Regulations 1998.
 This law gives full time workers 28 paid days annual leave per year.

-If your employer has failed to pay your holiday pay, deducted your wages after you have taken annual leave, or refused to allow you to take paid leave, then call our expert Holiday Pay Solicitors on 03306069589 or contact us online and we will call you.
+If your employer has failed to pay your holiday pay, deducted your wages after you have taken annual leave, or refused to allow you to take paid leave, then our expert Holiday Pay Solicitors can help you.

 We offer legal advice without jargon and we'll take a practical approach to resolving your holiday pay claim, while we work hard to preserve the existing relationship between you and your employer.

 At Co-op Legal Services, our Holiday Pay Solicitors only represent employees and we offer fixed fees for work pay and bonus dispute claims.
-Once we have provided you with a written quote for the agreed work, that price will not change.
+Once we have provided you with a written quote for the agreed work, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.

 You do not have a statutory right to take bank holidays or public holidays off work, with or without pay.
 This will depend on what is written in your employment contract.